 If you’re in the market for a new car, you’re probably thinking mostly about make, model, color and price.
-But once you’ve made your choice, the next big decision is whether you want to buy -- with financing -- or lease.
-Each has its advantages and disadvantages.
+But once you’ve made your choice, the next big decision is whether you want to buy – with financing – or lease.
+Each has its advantages and disadvantages, and considering your financial situation and intended use of the vehicle can help you decide which option is best for you.

 Pros of Buying